MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/file-search/upload-files-code-examples.md

 ## Step 1: Create a project client

-Create a client object, that contains the connection string for connecting to your AI project and other resources.
+Create a client object that contains the connection string for connecting to your AI project and other resources.
 # [Python](#tab/python)

 ```python